coderanger/coderanger.net/content/posts/chef-webui.md

 Enterprise Chef and Open Source Chef.
 This led to the new web interface being budgeted and planned as an Enterprise Chef value-add feature.

-# What does Deprecation Mean?
+# What Does Deprecation Mean?

 Chef Software has committed to maintaining security fixes on the current web interface through the life cycle of Chef Server 12.
 No feature development